-An excellent sharpening tool in Photoshop is the Smart Sharpen filter.
+In my estimation the most powerful sharpening tool in Photoshop is the Smart Sharpen filter.
 It must be applied to a pixel layer, so the best approach is to make a merged visible layer at the top of the layer stack and apply Smart Sharpen at the end of the process.
-Since sharpening applied to a file should be relative to the image size this will allow easy removal of the sharpening from a psd which can then be reszied for output.
-However, this is also one of the reasons why final sharpening of most files is best done at the printing stage, preferably using Lightroom.
+Since sharpening applied to a file should be relative to the image size this will allow easy removal of the sharpening from a psd which can then be resized for output and resharpened.
+However, this is also one of the reasons why final global sharpening of most files is best done at the printing stage, preferably using the Lightroom print module.

-Smart Sharpen is actually a composite dialog that uses unsharp masking (with added edge detection), noise reduction, and blendif capabilities in one dialog.
-This makes the application easier to use, and works exceptionally well.
+Smart Sharpen is actually a composite dialog that uses unsharp masking, noise reduction, and blendif capabilities in one dialog.
+This makes the application easy to use, and works exceptionally well.
 Absent the need for a different means of sharpening it is the best choice.

-The first control is Amount, and in conjuction with Radius it works about the same a Unsharp Mask.
+The first control is Amount, and in conjunction with Radius it works about the same as Unsharp Mask.
 It has edge detection as part of the process which makes it less likely to create halos, but still must be used carefully.
 You can start by lowering the Reduce Noise slider so you can see the full effect of the sharpening.
 Reduce noise should be used to reign in sharpening on smooth areas.
 If sharpening produces unwanted noise in skies and other areas reduce noise can be used to minimize that effect compared to the overall sharpening.

 In the "Remove" box you have three choices as to how Photoshop applies sharpening.
-Gaussian Blur (inverted) is the default and applies the sharpening to the entire image in a normal manner.
+Gaussian Blur is the default and applies the sharpening to the entire image in a normal manner.
 Essentially a low pass filter, Gaussian Blur attenuates the high frequency elements of the image to sharpen without having too strong an effect on fine detail relative to the rest of the image.
 Lens blur attempts to sharpen the image in a manner similar to how a lens creates an out of focus image as the result of overlaying circles of confusion.
-Of course, the result is an inversion of the effect, and the result usually looks more realistic than Gaussian Blur.
+The result is an inversion of the effect, and usually looks more photographically realistic than Gaussian Blur.
 Often the differences are very subtle.
-The third option is motion BLur which can be helpful if the blur is slight and you can effectively match the direction of the movement.
+The third option is Motion Blur which can be helpful if the motion is slight and you can effectively match the direction of the movement.